TokenBrice/blog/content/posts/2018/ecocrypto-manifesto.md

 ### The Decentralization of EcoCrypto

-As the initiator of the project, I, Brice Berdah, will have a significant influence over it in its early days.
+As the initiator of the project, I, TokenBrice, will have a significant influence over it in its early days.
 I am fully aware of the centralization vector I represent.
 EcoCrypto will eventually grow into a decentralized project, but I must first ensure its development and maintain its quality.
 I will communicate directly on EcoCrypto regarding the steps taken for its decentralization.

 Welcome to the new world.